If you have been flooded you may be able to get financial help from the

-scheme is to provide financial support to people who have suffered damages to
+The scheme aims to provide financial support to people who have suffered damage

-Damage to a person’s home and its basic essential contents, such as:
+2. Damage to your home and its essential contents, such as:

 - Loss or damage to private rented accommodation or local authority